 Erika Feller – Goodwill Ambassador for Global People Movement, Refugees & Asylum Seekers

-From 2005 to 2013, Erika Feller held the post of Assistant High Commissioner (Protection), one of the four top management positions of the United Nations High Commissioner for Refugees.
-Erika’s professional career has included 14 years and three international postings with the Australian diplomatic service, followed by 26 years with UNHCR, both in Geneva and the field.
+Erika Feller held the post of Assistant High Commissioner (Protection), one of the four top management positions of the United Nations High Commissioner for Refugees.
+Erika spent 14 years and three international postings with the Australian diplomatic service, followed by 26 years with UNHCR, in Geneva and the field.
 As the High Commissioner’s Representative in Malaysia, Singapore and Brunei, Erika served as UNHCR’s Regional Coordinator for Status Determination for the Indo-Chinese refugee outflow.
 As Director of the Department of International Protection for six years, Erika ran key protection negotiations and initiated and managed the 2001/2002 Global Consultations on International Protection, which generated the Agenda for Protection, an internationally endorsed multi-year “road map” for global refugee protection.
 As Assistant High Commissioner, Erika had oversight for the performance by UNHCR’s core protection responsibilities worldwide, in over 120 countries.

 Grace Forrest – Goodwill Ambassador for Anti-Slavery